-Orange marmalade and Bigarade sauce are made from the cooked fruits.
+Orange marmalade and Bigarade sauce are made from cooked fruits.
 The dried orange peels are traditionally used for stimulating the appetite as well as for treating gastric juice deficiency.

-Many varieties of Citrus aurantium trees are cultivated for their three kinds of essential oils.
-The very expensive neroli oil is distilled from its flowers.
+Many varieties of bitter orange trees are cultivated for their three kinds of essential oils.
+The very expensive neroli oil is distilled from the bitter orange flowers.
 Petitgrain oil is extracted from its leaves and young shoots.
 Both are used in perfumes, cosmetics, and aromatherapy.

 The use of the ephedrine-containing herb ephedra in dietary supplements was banned by the U.S. Food and Drug Administration in 2004.
 By causing high blood pressure, the use of ephedra is linked to cases of heart attack and stroke.

-All citrus trees belong to the genus Citrus in the citrus family, also known as rue family (Rutaceae).
+All citrus trees belong to the genus Citrus in the citrus family, also known as the rue family (Rutaceae).
 There are three types of oranges: sweet oranges, bitter or sour oranges, and mandarins.

 What does the plant look like?

-Where the name comes from?
+Where does the name come from?